-DOT should (i) identify the legal bases that authorize a particular PII collection, activity, or technology that impacts privacy; and (ii) specify the purpose(s) for which its collects, uses, maintains, or disseminates PII.
+DOT should (i) identify the legal bases that authorize a particular PII collection, activity, or technology that impacts privacy; and (ii) specify the purpose(s) for which it collects, uses, maintains, or disseminates PII.

-The FAA is required to collect and maintain information about airmen in order to provide airman certification under 49 U.S.C.
+The FAA is required to collect and maintain all PII about the airmen outlined in the Application section of the System Overview in order to provide airmen certification under 49 U.S.C.
 44703.
-The Aviation Registry subsystem CAIS is the official repository of aviation records on individuals.
+The Aviation Registry subsystem, CAIS, is the official repository of aviation records on individuals.
 This repository is required to be maintained in connection with the FAA's oversight and enforcement of compliance with safety regulations and statutes, and orders issued under 49 U.S.C.
 44703.
-The statute also authorizes the FAA to issue airman certificates to individuals after it has been determined that the individual is qualified for, and is physically able to perform the duties related to, the position authorized by the certificate.
+The statute also authorizes the FAA to issue airman certificates to individuals after it has been determined that the individual is qualified for and is physically able to perform the duties related to, the position authorized by the certificate.
 These records may also be required to be made available upon request, to other agencies, certain members of the public (e.g., Aviation Medical Examiners), or the public at large.